Jaypph/Jaypph.github.io/README.md

 # VikLin.fun

-Welcome to **VikLin.fun** – your ultimate destination for fun, quick, and engaging browser games!
+Welcome to **VikLin.fun** – your ultimate destination for fun, quick, and engaging browser games! (the website is danish)

 ## About The Project
 VikLin.fun is a curated collection of fun browser-based games designed to provide instant entertainment.
 Whether you are looking for puzzles, arcade games, or something to pass the time, we aim to have something for everyone.